sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching.md

 As alluded to before, since Bril does not require jumps at the end of blocks, we need to be careful about reordering blocks in the final Bril program.
 Furthermore, this optimization is designed to run after other optimizations, so we would ideally like to keep the majority of the program untouched to prevent overwriting.
 This involves a fair amount of bookkeeping especially when these situations occur within the loop body.

-Traditionally, loop unrolling operates on SSA form, and due to time restriction, I was not able to write an SSA translater.
+Traditionally, loop unswitching operates on SSA form, and due to time restriction, I was not able to write an SSA translater.
 Thus this optimization assumes a prior SSA run.
 One example of why we might want SSA form is dead code elimination.
 It is possible that after dead code elimination, a branch within a loop becomes independent of the loop body.

 Another shortcoming of this optimization is that it currently only operates on natural loops, and in particular, does not operate on nested loops.
 That is, programs in the form:
 ```